Cordtus/ibc-apps/docs/rate-limiting-integration.md

 ## Security Considerations

 1. **Always place rate limiting as the outermost middleware layer** to ensure packets are checked before any processing
-2. **Set conservative initial limits** and adjust based on actual usage patterns
+2. **Set conservative initial limits** and adjust based on actual usage logic
 3. **Monitor for bypass attempts** through transaction batching or channel hopping
 4. **Maintain an incident response plan** for rapid limit adjustments
 5. **Consider different limits for different asset risk profiles**